 The Electoral Commission is the body responsible for providing guidance and regulating compliance with the rules, including dealing with possible breaches of the rules.

-The Electoral Commission have produced a large number of documents to help people understand the rules, to decide whether or not they need to register, and if they register to help them understand what the reporting requirements are.
+The Electoral Commission have produced several documents to help people understand the rules, to decide whether or not they need to register, and if they register to help them understand what the reporting requirements are.
+The Electoral Commission has guidance, webinars, and an advice line.
+Be aware when sharing information about your campaign plans that the Electoral Commission is tasked with enforcing the law as well as providing advice.